Zamba (film)

-Zamba (also known as Zamba, the Gorilla) is a 1949 American adventure film directed by William Berke.
-It starred Jon Hall and Beau Bridges.
+Zamba (also known as Zamba, the Gorilla) is a 1949 American adventure film directed by William Berke and starring Jon Hall and Beau Bridges.
+It was written by Barbara Worth.

 Plot

 Jenny and her son, Tommy, are flying over the Belgian Congo.
 They are forced to jump out of the plane and become separated from each other.
 Jenny is rescued by a safari.
 The six year old Tommy is found by Zamba, a gorilla, who adopts him.